deathtumble/coursera-getting-and-cleaning-data/CodeBook.md

 # Code Book

-This is a code book that describes the variables, the data, and any transformations or work that ywas performed to clean up the data.
+This is a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data.

 ## The data source